Termux command list

 apt-get install openssh

 Networking related stuff

 You may have heard something called "Hacker's swiss army knife".
 Yes, that is netcat.
 We can do much useful stuff with this tiny tool.
 I have good news for you.
 Netcat is already installed on termux by default.
 You can access it with the command nc.

 If you are interested in cybersecurity, I bet you are already familiar with this awesome tool.
 Nmap stands for network mapper.
 It is used to scan networks.

-So guys this all for today's tutorial.
-I know you also know some interesting stuff about the termux.
-Feel free to share them in the following comment section.
+So guys this is all for today's tutorial.
 Thank you for reading.